Sample Submission Guidelines

 Genomic DNA can be extracted using any method that generated high quality DNA.

 1-2 µg DNA is required for success analysis.
-But it is varied depending on the technologies of your choice.
-Please check with our lab staff for specific requirement.
+But it varies depending on the technologies of your choice.
+Please check with our lab staff for specific requirements.

 Sample Requirements for NGS Sample Preparation